 In some cases, activity status will assist to encourage the storage of water by providing for activities involved in storing water as a permitted activity or controlled activity.

 Damming of intermittently or permanently flowing waterbodies can create the potential for adverse effects.
-These effects, including ecosystem health, will be considered through Policies 5.2.22 and 5.2.23.
+These effects will be considered through Policies 5.2.24-22 and 5.2.223.